Is the Booker Prize elitist?

 A: Yes, the novel must be written in English and published in the UK or Ireland within the specified time frame.
 Previously, the prize was only open to authors from the Commonwealth, Ireland, and Zimbabwe, but it was expanded to include all English-language novels in 2014.

-A: While winning the Booker Prize can significantly boost an author’s career and increase book sales, it does not guarantee long-term success or critical acclaim.
-The literary world is subjective, and readers’ tastes vary widely.

-In conclusion, the debate surrounding the elitism of the Booker Prize continues to divide opinions.
-While critics argue that the prize favors established authors and perpetuates a narrow definition of literary excellence, supporters believe it celebrates the best of contemporary literature.
-Ultimately, the question of whether the Booker Prize is elitist is subjective, and readers must decide for themselves based on their own literary preferences and values.
+In conclusion, the question of whether the Booker Prize is elitist remains a matter of perspective.
+While critics argue that the prize favors established authors and perpetuates a narrow definition of literary excellence, supporters believe it celebrates the best of contemporary literature and provides a platform for talented writers.
+Ultimately, the Booker Prize continues to spark discussions about the nature of literary awards and the criteria used to judge them.